History of Modern Bullion Investments

 Three Australian Kangaroos, featuring two Silver coins and one Gold coin.

-The Silver Kangaroo was first released in 2016.
-Struck in .9999 fine Silver, this classic Australian coin from The Perth Mint is highly desirable to both investors and collectors.
-Gold Kangaroos were introduced in 1987.
-The Gold Kangaroo is among the few major Gold bullion coins that change their reverse design annually.
+Struck in .9999 fine Silver, this Australian coin from the Perth Mint is highly desirable to investors and collectors.
+Gold Kangaroos were introduced in 1990.
+The Gold Kangaroo is among the few major gold bullion coins that change their reverse design annually.

 Widely considered the world’s most beautiful coin, the Maple Leaf is a work of fine production by the Royal Canadian Mint.
 The coin depicts Canada’s iconic maple leaf on the reverse and Queen Elizabeth II on the obverse.
-Both the Silver and Gold Maple Leafs are considered legal tender honored by the Canadian government.
+Newer versions depict King Charles II.
+The silver and Gold Maple Leafs are considered legal tender honored by the Canadian government.
 The Maple Leaf is one of the most highly sought-after coins by investors and collectors because of its attention to detail and precision.

 Chinese Panda coins are produced by the Central Mint of China but are widely popular all over the world.
-The Chinese Panda series began with a Gold coin in 1982, followed by Silver in 1983.
-This series has stood the test of time due to its quality Gold and Silver content along with the iconic designs.
+The Chinese Panda series began with a gold coin in 1982, followed by silver in 1983.
+This series has stood the test of time due to its quality gold and silver content along with the iconic designs.
 Each year depicts the animal most closely associated with China, the great panda.
 The obverse of each coin depicts the Hall of Prayer for Abundant Harvests in the Temple of Heaven in Beijing, bringing in another timeless Chinese element.
 The single-ounce Chinese Gold Panda coin remains one of the most popular in the series, year after year.
+It should be noted that new coins are sold in grams.

 The appeal of investing in bullion is different for each buyer, but the vast array of options to choose from ensures there is something for everyone.
 Novice and experienced investors can find something within their budget and investment strategy.
 Having a good understanding of what makes bullion so unique and valuable will go a long way in helping you develop and reach your investment goals.